ABeeinSpace/ADS-Report/ADS Report Draft.md

 ## Response

 The following steps should be taken immediately upon a true positive alert:
-  * Remove the system from the network
+  * Remove the system from the network.
   * Disable the systemd service using `systemctl` to prevent it from running at boot, then stop the service.
 Alternatively, the system can simply be restarted.
     * Depending on the security requirements of your environment, you may consider deleting the service file from the filesystem.
   * Kill the systemd-daemon binary if it is actively running.
-    * Again, depending on your environment, the binary can be removed now as well
+    * Again, depending on your environment, the binary can be removed now as well.
   * Escalate to a security incident after the immediate threat has been removed.

 ## Additional Resources